Describing Quasi-Graphic Matroids: Context and motivation

 In \cite{JGT:JGT22177}, Geelen, Gerards, and Whittle define the class of {quasi-graphic matroids}, as follows.
 For a vertex $v$, denote by $\loops(v)$ the set of loops incident to $v$.
-Given a matroid $M$, a \emph{framework} for $M$ is a graph $G$ satisfying \begin{enumerate} \item $E(G) = E(M)$, \item for each component $H$ of $G$, $r(E(H)) \leq |V(H)|$, \item for each vertex $v \in V(G)$, $\cl(E(G-v)) \subseteq E(G-v) \cup \loops(v)$, and \item if $C$ is a circuit of $M$, then the graph induced by $E(C)$ has at most two components. \end{enumerate} A matroid is \emph{quasi-graphic} if it has a framework.
+Given a matroid $M$, a \emph{framework} for $M$ is a graph $G$ satisfying \begin{enumerate} \item[{\scshape (q1)}] \hypertarget{(qg1)} $E(G) = E(M)$, \item[{\scshape (q2)}] \hypertarget{qg2} for each component $H$ of $G$, $r(E(H)) \leq |V(H)|$, \item[{\scshape (q3)}] \hypertarget{(qg3)}for each vertex $v \in V(G)$, $\cl(E(G-v)) \subseteq E(G-v) \cup \loops(v)$, and \item[{\scshape (q4)}] \hypertarget{(qg4)} if $C$ is a circuit of $M$, then the graph induced by $E(C)$ has at most two components. \end{enumerate} A matroid is \emph{quasi-graphic} if it has a framework.
 It is conjectured that, in contrast to the classes of lifted-graphic and frame matroids, the class of quasi-graphic matroids enjoys some nice properties.
 Chen and Geelen \cite{2017arXiv170304857C} recently showed that each of the classes of frame and lifted-graphic matroids have infinitely many excluded minors.
 They conjecture that the class of quasi-graphic matroids has only finitely many excluded minors.
 And while Chen and Whittle \cite{ChenWhittle:HardToRecognize} have shown that there is no polynomial-time algorithm that can recognise, via a rank-oracle, whether a given matroid is a frame matroid or a lifted-graphic matroid, Geelen, Gerards, and Whittle conjecture \cite{JGT:JGT22177} that there is a such a polynomial-time algorithm for deciding whether or not a given 3-connected matroid is quasi-graphic.

 Let $M$ be a quasi-graphic matroid, and let $G$ be a framework for $M$.
+Every forest of $G$ is independent in $M$ \cite[Lemma 2.5]{JGT:JGT22177}, so every cycle of $G$ is either minimally dependent or independent.
 As before, let $(\Bb,\Uu)$ be the partition of the cycles of $G$ into two sets according to whether each cycle is a circuit ($\Bb$) or independent ($\Uu$) in $M$, and call those cycles in $\Bb$ \emph{balanced}.
-Geelen, Gerards, and Whittle show that the collection $\Bb$ satisfies the theta property and prove the following.
+Geelen, Gerards, and Whittle show that the collection $\Bb$ satisfies the theta property; the following lemma is an immediate consequnce of \cite[Lemma 3.3]{JGT:JGT22177} and axiom \QGfour.

-\begin{lemma}\cite[Lemma 3.3]{JGT:JGT22177} Let $G$ be a framework for a matroid $M$.
+\begin{lemma} Let $G$ be a framework for a matroid $M$.
 If $C$ is a circuit of $M$, then $C$ induces in $G$ one of: a balanced cycle, a theta with no cycle balanced, a tight handcuff, a loose handcuff, or a bracelet. \end{lemma}

 Thus in a biased graph the edge set of a balanced cycle, a theta containing no balanced cycle, and tight handcuffs are circuits in each of a lifted-graphic, frame, and quasi-graphic matroid.
 The circuit-subgraphs of these matroids differ only in bracelets: in a lifted-graphic matroid all bracelets are dependent, in a frame matroid all bracelets are independent, while in general a quasi-graphic matroid has both dependent and independent bracelets.
 It follows that if $M$ is a quasi-graphic matroid with framework $G$, then setting $\Bb = \{ C : C$ is a cycle of $G$ and a circuit of $M\}$ yields a biased graph $\GB$ for which